WILLIAMSTOWN -- Since 1962 Carl and Marilyn Faulkner have been helping make people comfortable during their travels.

 "Many customers, bus tours and convention travelers have used both the Williams Inn and the Red Lion Inn," Faulkner noted.
 "But we never tried to steal each other's customers -- good hotels don't do that."

 Faulkner said there are a few renovations that need to happen at the inn which they have been unable to get to during the recession.
-But with Williams College taking possession, and Main Street Hospitality running the show, he said he is confident that the hotel will be in good hands.

 All previously booked parties will be honored, and the hotel staff will stay on for at least six months while the new management evaluates the building and the employees, said Sarah Eustis, CEO of Main Street Hospitality.